williammustaffa/occ-debugger/README.md

 #### Enabled
 Enable OCC debugger to run on current site.

+#### Cookies
+Enable cookies debugging.
+Listen to changes in cookies and log it into devtools console.

 #### Topics
 Enable topics debugging.
 Listen to "pubsub.topicNames" adding a log in console when any is triggered.